Structural Design, Analysis & Investigation

 - Investigation of design and construction defects

-Engineering services (requiring PE seal) currently provided for projects in New Jersey, Pennsylvania, Maryland & South Carolina.
+Engineering services (requiring PE seal) currently provided for projects in New Jersey, New York, Pennsylvania, Maryland & DC.

 However, basic questions from anyone can be answered.
 A new section ("Questions & Answers"